Azure/azure-sdk-for-js/sdk/maps/maps-render/README.md

 npm install @azure/maps-render
 ```

-### Create and authenticate a `RenderClient`
+### Create and authenticate a `MapsRenderClient`

 To create a client object to access the Azure Maps Render API, you will need a `credential` object.
-The Azure Maps Render client can use an Azure Active Directory credential to authenticate.
+The Azure Maps Render client can use an Azure Active Directory credential or an Azure Key credential to authenticate.

 #### Using an Azure Active Directory Credential